-2019 PRC Community Health Survey, PRC, Inc. [Item 143] Sources: Notes: Asked of all respondents.
+- 2019 PRC Community Health Survey, PRC, Inc. [Item 143] Asked of all respondents.

-Asked of all respondents.
 Hispanics can be of any race.
 Other race categories are non-Hispanic categorizations (e.g., "White" reflects non-Hispanic White respondents).
 In order to provide stronger samples, race/ethnicity breakouts represent findings from the broader, Northern and Central New Jersey assessment.
 Income categories reflect respondent's household income as a ratio to the federal poverty level (FPL) for their household size.
-"Low Income" includes households with incomes at 100% or more of the federal poverty level. to 200% of the federal poverty level.
-"Mid/Hingh Income" includes households with incomes at 200% or more of the federal poverty level.
-In this case, chronic conditions include lung disease, arthritis, sciatica, cancer, osteoporosis, kidney disease, heart attack, angina, stroke, asthma, high blood pressure, • high blood cholesterol, diabetes, obesity, and/or diagnosed depression
+"Low Income" includes households with incomes up to 200% of the federal poverty level, "Mid/High Income" includes households with incomes at 200% or one of the federal poverty level.
+In this case, chronic conditions include lung disease, arthritis, scialica, cancer, osteoporosis, kidney disease, heart attack, angina, stroke, asthma, high blood pressure, high blood cholesterol, diabetes, obesity, and/or diagnosed depression.